-Four-Year-Old Boy Found Wandering In Street After Mother Left Him Home Alone To Get Marijuana
+Four-Year-Old Boy Found Wandering In Street After Mother Allegedly Left Him Home Alone To Get Marijuana

-A Florida elementary school teacher is currently facing multiple charges after allegedly leaving her four-year-old son home alone while she went out to buy marijuana.
+A Florida elementary school teacher is currently facing multiple charges after allegedly leaving her 4-year-old son home alone while she went out to buy marijuana.

-The suspect, identified as Marsha Dolce, was arrested Saturday after authorities received a report about a toddler wandering in the street, Tampa Bay Times reported.
+The suspect, identified as Marsha Dolce, was arrested Saturday after authorities received a report about a toddler wandering in the street, the Tampa Bay Times reported.

 In a statement released by the Polk County Sheriff’s Office, it has been revealed that the young boy was wearing only a T-shirt and underwear outside their Davenport home.
 It was also noted that the child was crying and asking for help from neighbors around 6:49 a.m.